 One last very important thing that I want to emphasize is that you must agree the long or the short of the votes.
 It is not pretty or balanced when one person speaks for 20 seconds and the other 10 minutes.
 I am sure that with these tips you will be able to express personal, emotional and romantic wedding vows.

-From My Experience as a Photographer
+Wedding Vows from My Experience as a Photographer

 In my years as a fine art wedding photographer, I’ve felt the most touching and emotional moments from the readings.
 I have to admit that even being totally immersed in my task of taking the best photos and memories, I have been moved more than once when I heard them.
 Luckily I have my camera to ‘hide’!